doc4d/docs/docs/Project/search-replace.md

 - **Select >**: selects one type of item (project methods, object names, and so on) from among all the items found in the Results window.
 The hierarchical sub-menu also provides commands to select (All) or deselect (None) all the items at once.
 - **Collapse all/Expand all**: expands or collapses all the hierarchical items in the list of results.
 - **Export Results**: exports information about the search criteria and elements listed in the Results window.
 This text file can then be imported into a spreadsheet such as Excel, for example.
 For each item, the following information is exported as tab-separated values in a text file:
-    - Host project or component name (if the project contains editable components)
+    - Host project or component name
     - Type (method, Class, formObject, trigger...)
     - Path
     - Property (if accurate): provides the property of the object that matches the criteria.
 For example, a string could be found in a variable name (variable property) and an object name (name property) within in the same form.
 This field is empty when the matching element is the object itself.